cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 - Employee selector popup shows employee with the selected Masted NPP BPJS
 - The transaction change form NPP BPJS dropdown options will be all the Master excluding the one that was selected

-> **Note to self:** What happens to the Side effect above if there is only 1 Mater NPP BPJS?
+> **Note to self:** If there is 1 Master, then there is no dropdown in transaction card.

 From here, you can do either [Add employee](#add-employee) or [Create transaction](#create-transaction) first.
 You **must do both to enable transaction change form Save & Close button**